 Having said all of the above, whether or not this shepherd dog has access to a garden, she will still have to be exercised for a minimum of two hours a day to be happy.
 This intelligent breed also requires a lot of mental stimulation to be happy and confident.

 Need for exercise / Sporty

-The White Swiss Shepherd is an excellent service dog but also a great sports dog who needs daily exercise to feel good in her skin.
+The White Swiss Shepherd is an athletic dog that requires a lot of daily exercise to feel content.

 Travelling / easy to transport